Scalr/terraform-provider-scalr/website/docs/data-sources/scalr_workspace_ids.md

 ## Argument Reference

-* `names` - (Required) A list of workspace names to search for.
-Names that don't match a real workspace will be omitted from the results, but are not an error.
+* `names` - (Required)   * A list of names to search for.
+If a name does not exist, it will not throw an error, it will just not exist in the returned output.
+Use `["*"]` to select all workspaces.

-    To select _all_ workspaces for an environment, provide a list with a single asterisk, like `["*"]`.
-No other use of wildcards is supported.
 * `environment_id` - (Required) ID of the environment, in the format `env-<RANDOM STRING>`.

 ## Attribute Reference